What is the difference between magnesium citrate and magnesium glycinate?

 Choosing between magnesium citrate vs magnesium glycinate (or others) requires a systematic approach.

 1. Determine your primary goal.
 If your main complaint is constipation, start with magnesium citrate.
 If your goals are better sleep, anxiety reduction, or general nutrient repletion, choose magnesium glycinate.
-If you are looking for magnesium glycinate for constipation, you will likely be disappointed; it is too well-absorbed to cause the loose stools needed for relief.
+If you are looking for magnesium glycinate for constipation, you will likely be disappointed; it is typically too well-absorbed to cause the loose stools needed for relief.

 3. Monitor bowel tolerance.
 This is the clinical method for finding your optimal dose.
 Increase your magnesium intake gradually.
 If you experience loose stools, you have hit “bowel tolerance.”
 Reduce the dose slightly to find your maintenance level.
 This is particularly relevant when navigating magnesium citrate or glycinate questions.